-According to this understanding, food routes not only help preserve local
+According to this understanding, food routes not only help preserve local dishes but also aid in reviving forgotten or nearly forgotten culinary tradi-

 With Rasht designated as a UNESCO Creative City of Gastronomy, the province has emerged as a prominent destination for food tourism.
 Consequently, food routes can orient the travels of this type of cultural tourist.
 Approximately 300 local dishes have been identified in the province, with 30 dishes officially registered on the national list and 20 more currently undergoing the registration process.